Belkasoft CTF 6: Write-up

 Solution

-1. Navigate to [iPhone] → Artifacts → Overview → Chats
+1. Navigate to Artifacts → Overview → Chats

-2. In the chat, it is mentioned that on April 1st, the guy was informed that the ATM did not accept the fakes, and he decided tp go check them.
+2. In the chat, it is mentioned that on April 1st, the guy was reported that the ATM did not accept the fakes, and he would go to check them.

-3. Navigate to [iPhone] → Artifacts → Overview → Wi-Fi connections
+3. Navigate to Artifacts → Overview → Wi-Fi connections

 4. On April 3rd at 2 am, there's a connection to the Wi-Fi network UCPLPublicWireless

-1. Use wigle.net to find this Wi-FI location by its MAC address, google its name to find some PDFs mentioning the hotspot.
-Either way, you will figure that this is the network of University City Public Library:
+1. Use wigle.net to find this Wi-FI location by MAC address or by searching name.
+You will figure that this is the network of University City Public Library:

 1. Google for ATMs nearby